Salome Pazhava: Personal life

 Pazhava was born to Georgian parents in Moscow, Russia.
-She began gymnastics at age seven, after participating in dance and swimming.
+She began gymnastics at age one, after participating in dance and swimming.
 In 2008, she moved to Georgia with her grandmother.
-She speaks Georgian, Russian and English.
+She speaks Georgian, Russian, and English.

 Junior career

 Pazhava started appearing in international junior competitions in 2005.
 She was a member of the Georgian junior team that won the team bronze medal at the 2012 European Junior Championships in Nizhny Novgorod, Russia.
 She finished 6th in the ribbon final.